Arts of the Arab Spring: Street art

 A popular theme amongst Egyptian revolutionary street art was the incorporation of ancient Egyptian aesthetics and motifs into visual narrations of current events.
 Alaa Awad, an Egyptian artist, is known for painting neo-pharaonic murals depicting scenes of protest during the 2011 revolution.
 The mix between the ancient Egyptian painting style and the modern circumstances is meant to draw attention to the beauty of Egypt's heritage and foster pride in the Egyptian identity.

-Graffiti at the entrance of Mohamed Mahmoud Street depicting SCAF as the puppet masters of Morsi and Shafiq.

 During and after the revolution, street artists used satire and sardonic humor to criticize Egyptian political figures and organizations; this includes President Mubarak and his former regime, President Morsi, Muslim Brotherhood, Supreme Council of the Armed Forces (SCAF), security forces, among others.
 After the Mubarak regime was ousted, the SCAF and Muslim Brotherhood continued to censor street art by painting over it.
 Egyptian street artists responded by painting portraits of half-Mubarak-half-Tantawi caricatures to illustrate frustration against the continuance of authoritarian rule in Egypt.
 Other artists took inspiration and would replace the non-Mubarak half of the caricatures’ with other leaders or aspiring leaders to highlight that the revolution did not bring about liberal political changes protesters hoped for.
 Graffiti artists used colloquial Arabic to write slogans like "The brotherhood are sheep" and painted President Morsi as a hand puppet to visualize discontent and distrust of the new government.